jeffreyxparker/jeffreyxparker.github.io/_posts/2017-09-08-4-rules-of-rescue.markdown

 ![Rope]({{ site.baseurl }}/img/rope.jpeg)

 I remember working at a ranch in Jackson, Wyoming.
-One day the manager asked me to organize out behind the barn – a monumental feat considering the amount of junk collected.
+One day the manager asked me to organize out behind the barn – a monumental feat considering the amount of junk this cowboy had collected.
 I interpreted “organize” as “discard” and begin doing so with the junk.
 After tossing two large concrete blocks, the manager came and chastised me for throwing everything away.
 He clarified that I was only to “organize.”
 It took a few days, but I rearranged everything into much neater piles of metal, wood and concrete junk.
 Later in the summer, I saw the manager using the concrete blocks I had nearly tossed to sturdy a fence.
 The metal I would have cast out was welded into elaborate shelving.
 The wood I wanted to haul to the dumpster was used in many capacities, but my favorite was a company bonfire.
-The creativity and self-reliance of the rancher has proved an inspiration to this day.
+The creativity and self-reliance of the cowboy has proved an inspiration to this day.

 ## Conclusion